 Emma Chapman, uses gorgeous gemstones, precious metals and ancient couture techniques, to create totally unique, regal treasure for the 21st century.
 Her signature style is luxe-bohemian in flavour, exotic and glamorous.
 We spoke to Emma to find out more about the brand.

-I was recently featured in the BBC Programme all set in Jaipur called the Real Hotel Exotic Marigold and have been also featured in numerous magazines such as Conde Nast Traveller, Vogue, Elle and Harpers Bazaar and Love Gold, the definite guide to the best International Jewellery Designers working today.
-I am lucky enough to work with incredible goldsmiths in family run workshops in Jaipur, India and am passionate about keep the ancient jewellery couture techniques such as engraving, jaali, enamelling, stone carving, kundan setting alive, so I incorporate them all into my designs by giving them a modern twist.
+I was recently featured in the BBC Programme all set in Jaipur called the Real Hotel Exotic Marigold and have been also featured in numerous magazines such as Conde Nast Traveller, Vogue, Elle and Harpers Bazaar and Love Gold, the definite guide to the best International Jewelry Designers working today.
+I am lucky enough to work with incredible goldsmiths in family run workshops in Jaipur, India and am passionate about keep the ancient jewelry couture techniques such as engraving, jaali, enamelling, stone carving, kundan setting alive, so I incorporate them all into my designs by giving them a modern twist.

 Have you always been interested in fashion?